-If only you had the power and ability to change your thoughts with just shifting the way you think.
+If only you had the power and ability to change your thoughts by just shifting the way you think.

 So do your thoughts have that much power?
-Or are they influenced and govern by a deeper part of the mind?
+Or are they influenced and governed by a deeper part of the mind?

 To think that you can just think positive thoughts and your mind will alter those negative thought patterns and help you navigate through life's barriers is very misleading.
 Thoughts do not have that power unless you give it to them.